-User Experience, or UX, encompasses all the interactions a user has with a company and its product, app, or website over time.
-UX is central to every interaction with the brand – from the product itself to marketing and messaging and social media – directly impacting customer attraction, conversion, retention, lifetime value, and referrals.
+User Experience, or UX, encompasses all user interactions with a company and its product, app, or website over time.
+UX is central to every interaction with the brand – from the product to marketing and messaging and social media – directly impacting customer attraction, conversion, retention, lifetime value, and referrals.

-Research has demonstrated that sites with a superior user experience can have visit-to-lead conversion rates over 400% higher and that 84% of customers say user experience is as important as products and services being offered.
+Research has demonstrated that sites with a superior user experience can have visit-to-lead conversion rates over 400% higher and that 84% of customers say user experience is as important as products and services.

-This guide will provide an overview of user experience research, why it’s important, how to start UX research, and various UX research methods and UX research tools that can help along the way.
+This guide will provide an overview of user experience research, why it’s important, how to start UX research, and various UX research methods and tools that can help along the way.

 What is UX Research?

-User design research, sometimes referred to as design research, helps inform the work of UX design.
+User design research, sometimes called design research, helps inform UX design work.
 UX research is not just user research; UX research helps:

 - Identify the user, including demographics (user personas)